prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 Instead of executing check scripts, it only collects time series data from a set of instrumented targets over the network.
-For each target, the Prometheus server simply fetches the current state of all metrics of that target over HTTP and has no other execution overhead that would be pull-related.
+For each target, the Prometheus server simply fetches the current state of all metrics of that target over HTTP (in a highly parallel way, using goroutines) and has no other execution overhead that would be pull-related.
 This brings us to the next point:

 ## It doesn't matter who initiates the connection